JesseBui/TranscribeAndTranslate/README.md

 # TranscribeAndTranslate

-A Python-based tool designed to transcribe audio content into text and translate it into different languages.
+A Python-based script designed to transcribe audio content into text and translate it into different languages.

 ## 💡 Why I Built This

 I am currently learning French by listening to podcasts, but I found that most of them do not have subtitles or transcripts.
-I make to generate my own subtitles automatically so I can read along while I listen and improve my language skills.
+I make this script to generate my own subtitles automatically so I can understand what they are saying

 ## 🚀 Features